 I start with a brain dump of my active projects, i.e. those all projects that are more or less “in progress”.
 The list is split into three parts: likely in 2022, unlikely, and background activity.

-My Confessions of a Megalomaniac were my 2020 aspirations.
+My Confessions of a Megalomaniac were my 2021 aspirations.
 How did I do?
 I started the year with huge ambitions, and didn’t achieve them all, but it wasn’t a bad run.

 I like the way John Fletcher (2005, 2006) assigns explicit abilities to the generals of the South American Wars of Liberation.
 In Liberators QPR generals are classified on a five rating scale from abysmal, through poor, average, good to excellent.
 And then he gives come generals extra abilities e.g. improved initiative.
 So how would that work in Tilly’s Very Bad Day for the generals of the Thirty Years War?